stanford-mast/Spindle/README.md

 ### Example 2: Single NUMA-Aware Task

 This example shows how to run a single task on multiple NUMA nodes.
-Each thread's task ID allows it to know, logically, the NUMA node on which it is executing.
+Each thread's task ID corresponds to a logical identifier for the NUMA node on which it is executing.

 ~~~{.c}
 int main(int argc, char* argv[])